Outlook.com: Windows Live Hotmail

 Support for Firefox in the upgraded Windows Live Hotmail took a few months to complete.
 By 2009, support for Google Chrome was still incomplete, prompting the Chrome developers to temporarily ship a browser that employed user agent spoofing when making requests to the Windows Live site.

 As part of the update, Microsoft also added integrated capability for instant messaging with contacts on the Windows Live Messenger service.
 The feature was the realization of a project that began as "Windows Live Web Messenger" in 2007, a replacement for the outdated "MSN Web Messenger" service that was first introduced in August 2004.
 It was noted that the original "Windows Live Web Messenger" featured tabbed conversations in a "conversation workspace", however since its integration with Hotmail this has been removed.

 Microsoft's search engine Bing was integrated into Hotmail in 2009 through the introduction of a "Quick Add" feature, allowing users to add search results from Bing into emails.
 These include images, maps and business listings.

 On May 18, 2010, Microsoft unveiled the "Wave 4" update of Hotmail, which offered features such as 1-click filters, active views, inbox sweeping, and 10 GB space for photos, Microsoft Office documents, and attachments.
 It also included integration with Windows Live SkyDrive and Windows Live Office, a free version of Microsoft's Office Web Apps suite.
 The new version began its gradual release to all Hotmail users on June 15, 2010 and was completely rolled out on August 3, 2010.
 Exchange ActiveSync support was enabled to all Hotmail users on August 30, 2010, allowing users to sync their mail, contacts, calendar and tasks to their mobile devices that supports the protocol.
 Addition of full-session SSL was released on November 9, 2010.

 Throughout 2011, Microsoft added several new features to Hotmail, such as aliases and speed improvements.
 In October 2011, Microsoft unveiled a "re-invented Hotmail", and added many new features such as Instant Actions, scheduled Sweep, and Categories and this update began fully rolling out on November 9, 2011.
 This update also made SSL enabled by default on all accounts.

 Transition to Outlook.com

 Outlook.com was first introduced on July 31, 2012, when its beta version was made available to the general public.
 Existing Hotmail customers could freely upgrade to the preview version of Outlook.com and downgrade back.

-Outlook.com graduated preview stage on February 18, 2013.
-According to Microsoft, the upgrade was deployed on April 3, 2013; users kept their existing Hotmail accounts and received the option of having an @outlook.com email address.
+Outlook.com graduated preview stage and launched on February 18, 2013.
+The upgrade was deployed the same day, users kept their existing Hotmail accounts and received the option of having an @outlook.com email address.
 By May 2013, the upgrade was completed and Outlook.com had 400 million active users.
 By May 2014, Outlook.com continued to have 400 million active users.